seanbaxter/circle/new-circle/README.md

   }
 };

-// A partial template that will undergo successfull argument
+// A partial template that will undergo successful argument
 // deduction for arithmetic types. template<typename T> requires(T~is_arithmetic)
 impl T : IPrint {